dotnet/docs-mobile/docs/android/building-apps/build-items.md

 # Build Items

-Build items control how a Xamarin.Android application or library project is built.
+Build items control how a .NET for Android application or library project is built.

 ## AndroidAdditionalJavaManifest